 Here, we ask whether an attention-demanding cognitive task will delay the execution of a reactive step and voluntary stepping, both motor tasks critical to maintaining and regaining balance during standing and walking.
 We propose to examine the effect of DTi on reactive stepping responses after unexpected perturbations of balance in walking and standing in a large group of LLPs.

 2.5.
 Neural mechanisms of balance control during DT: Several theoretical models may help explain the underlying neural mechanisms of DTi57-61.

-1) The Capacity Sharing Model contends that processing capacity is finite, so performing more than one task concurrently requires capacity sharing, which impedes the performance of at least one task.
+1. The Capacity Sharing Model contends that processing capacity is finite, so performing more than one task concurrently requires capacity sharing, which impedes the performance of at least one task.

-2) The Bottleneck Model proposes that different tasks may require similar information processing networks, resulting in a processing bottleneck.
-Due to concurring tasks, a secondary task's performance is delayed and/or a primary task's performance is slowed.
+2. The Bottleneck Model proposes that different tasks may require similar information processing networks, resulting in a processing bottleneck.
+Due to concurring tasks, a secondary task’s performance is delayed, or a primary task’s performance is slowed.

-3) The CrossTalk Model/Competition Model focuses on the type of information processed rather than the operations required for task performance.
+3. The Crosstalk Model/Competition Model focuses on the type of information processed rather than the operations required for task performance.
 When two tasks require similar inputs, interference may occur; however, the opposite may occur.
 It may be easier to perform the tasks concurrently if they do not interfere with each other.
 There is no interference in the latter scenario, and improved performance may be observed under DT conditions.

-4) The U-shaped Model states that when postural and cognitive tasks are performed simultaneously, postural performance may decline or improve depending on the cognitive load.
-5) The Task Prioritization Model contends that when a perceived postural threat is substantial, participants may use a posture-first strategy where postural performance is prioritized over cognitive performance.
+4. The U-shaped Model states that when postural and cognitive tasks are performed simultaneously, postural performance may decline or improve depending on the cognitive load.
+5. The Task Prioritization Model contends that when a perceived postural threat is substantial, participants may use a posture-first strategy where postural performance is prioritized over cognitive performance.
 In this case, cognitive performance is expected to be reduced.

 2.6.
 Dual task in LLPs: Interactions between cognition and posture indicate that people with impaired balance tend to increase their reliance on cognitive resources for motor control tasks compared to healthy controls27.The critical role of cognitive resources in postural functions has also been demonstrated in imaging studies62 and in kinematic research applying the DT methodology27,63.
 DT studies allow researchers to explore DTi, often referred to as DT costs or DT effects1,64,65.
 DT effects elucidate trade-offs between postural and cognitive tasks and task prioritization1,64,65, allowing the testing of interactions between cognitive CNS recourses and balance.
 LLPs lack direct sensory feedback from their peripheral components65 and perceive a greater need to concentrate while walking31.
 Thus, even experienced LLPs may require more CNS cognitive resources to control balance65,66.
-Most DT research involving LLPs to date has focused on DT effects on postural balance during standing and unperturbed gait.
-For example, concurrent serial arithmetic subtracting of 3 resulted in poorer gait performance for transtibial prosthesis users66.
+Most DT research involving LLPs has focused on DT effects on postural balance during standing and unperturbed gait.
+For example, concurrent serial arithmetic subtracting of three resulted in poorer gait performance for transtibial prosthesis users66.
 DT gait testing among TT prostheses users results in lower performance across several gait parameters, including reduced velocity, cadence, stride time, step length, and stance time.
 Additionally, participants spent less time on the prosthetic limb during single-limb support67,68.
 A systematic review reported that a cognitive task had a similar impact (DTi) on walking performance in LLPs and able-bodied controls65.
 However, walking was slower with wider steps and more asymmetry in LLPs as they adopted a conservative walking strategy.
 This strategy may reduce the need to concentrate on walking and contribute to notable gait deviations.
 We argue that there are weaknesses in previous studies, which do not include quantitative objective measures of balance reactive function performance in DT (DTi) among LLPs.

 3. Preliminary Data